Tax Planning for Cryptocurrency

 Tax planning for cryptocurrency assets remains unpredictable, and not just because the value of Bitcoin can change rapidly.
 To make the most of your assets today and leave the most value to your heirs tomorrow, be sure to work with estate planning attorneys familiar with cryptocurrency to accommodate your tax planning and asset protection needs.

 At Harrison Estate Law, we understand the tax and estate planning issues surrounding Bitcoin and other types of cryptocurrency.
 Our founder, McCabe Harrison, has an advanced degree (LL.M.) in tax law, and years of experience preparing complicated estates.
 We ensure all our estate plans, including Wills and trusts, account for our clients’ digital assets, and anticipate the tax consequences that come with distribution.
 We are happy to meet with you to review your crypto assets and prepare an estate plan that shields them from unnecessary payments to the IRS.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville we are happy to set up a phone or Zoom call.